Restorative justice centres resume full operations

 “So, for example, such things as hand sanitiser, anything that the centres were short on, we ensured they had.
 We have issued the centres with masks, so even if the client comes into the centre and happens to forget their masks, we issue the client with one so we don't have to turn anybody away.
 We also have disposable gloves, bleach and alcohol in the centres,” she said.

-Lindsay noted that forehead temperature guns have been ordered and should arrive within the next month.
+Lindsay noted that temperature guns have been ordered and should arrive within the next month.

 Restorative justice, an alternative dispute resolution method, can be accessed through referrals from the police and the courts as well as self-referrals by persons involved in conflicts.